This Marvel character first appeared in 1978. It was just a goofy concept (disco guy on rocket skates) that wasn’t meant to be around for long.

 He’s a well-trained athlete and operative, as well as a superlative skater.

 Mr. Thomas is capable of conducting lengthy undercover missions.
-However, he doesn’t seem to be a capable actor, and his composure has limits.
+However, he doesn’t seem to be a competent actor, and his composure has limits.

 The rockets could also provide upward thrust.
 A rolling Blue Streak could leap 10 feet into the air even on entirely flat ground.
 The shock absorbers also made it possible to briefly skate up or along walls.